International Offer Holder Hub

 Our careers and employability service is available to you for life, not just while you’re a student with us, and our specialist support team can help you find work placements, voluntary positions or paid work.

-Did you know that the UK government confirmed in April that a new graduate immigration route will be available to students who hold a valid Student Visa and have completed a degree in the UK from summer 2021?
+Have you heard about the Graduate immigration route is available to students who hold a valid Student Visa and have completed a degree in the UK from summer 2021?
 You’ll be able to work, or look for work, in the UK at any skill level for up to 2 years.

 We invest heavily in our facilities to ensure you're using industry-standard equipment during your studies, meaning you'll graduate with a working knowledge of the practical concepts that you'll be faced with day-to-day.
 We've got ambitious plans for the future too and our campus continues to evolve and grow.